Zastai/Zastai.Build.ApiReference/README.md

-Enables special enum handing; if set to `true`, when an enum is marked as `[Flags]` and all values either have a single bit or a single set of contiguous bits set, then hexadecimal literal will be used.
+Enables special enum handing; if set to `true`, when an enum is marked as `[Flags]` and all values either have a single bit or a single set of contiguous bits set, hexadecimal literals will be used for its values.

+This has no effect when `EnableBinaryEnumHandling` is also set.

 Defaults to `false`.